TorchDR/TorchDR/docs/source/torchdr.affinities.rst

 Affinities
 =============

-Affinities are :class:`torch.nn.Module` that take a noisy image as input and return a denoised image.
+All affinities inherit the structure of the :meth:`Affinity` class:

+.. currentmodule:: torchdr.affinity

+.. autoclass:: Affinity
+   :members:
+   :undoc-members:
+   :show-inheritance:

-They can be used as a building block for plug-and-play restoration, for building unrolled architectures, or as a standalone denoiser.
-All denoisers have a ``forward`` method that takes a noisy image and a noise level (which generally corresponds to the standard deviation of the noise) as input and returns a denoised image:
+They can be used as a building block for plug-and-play restoration, for building unrolled architectures

    >>> import torch